oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/CeRNY.md

 You will see that she is emotionally intelligent.
 Social intelligence, its high on the inside, but low on the outside (you will also see later).
 Verbal intelligence is medium-ish since she is mute.

 Her logical intelligence is actually quite great.
 Not on the level to perform real applied math, but at least she can do graph theory and computer science.
 She can do math well, but **NOT** einstein level.
 CeRNY can do trigonometry and geometry, alongside statistics (those three are the bane of most people).
+She's not that great at chemistry (Don't worry, [SASHuan (or `Juan`)](../../Characters/Air%20Conditioners/SASHuan.md) got her back).

 CeRNY has high spatial intelligence.
 Skating is proof of this.
+Its nothing compared to [Flerovy](../../Characters/Air%20Conditioners/Flerovy.md).

 Creative Intelligence?
 Way high!
 She knows mascara!